HCI APT Coronagraphic Sequence Examples

 Aladin

 While not required, viewing the observations in Aladin can be a useful sanity check to confirm that that the angle had been selected properly and the roll dither had been specified as intended.
-In Figure 7, we selected the 2 science observations (that is, in the form editor, select Observation 1, then shift-select Observation 2, which should highlight both observations, then choose View in Aladin from the top tool bar in the APT GUI).
-Since we allowed a range of 10°–14° for the offset, Aladin shows the mean, which is a 12° offset, in the display.
+In Figure 8, the 2 science observations were selected( that is, in the form editor, select Observation 1, then shift-select Observation 2, which should highlight both observations, then choose View in Aladin from the top tool bar in the APT GUI).
+Since a range of 10°–14° for the offset was allowed, Aladin shows the mean, which is a 12° offset, in the display.

 The Aladin display after selecting the 2 science observations.
 (Select one, then shift-click the second one; Aladin will display both.)
 This shows both the selected absolute orientation and the offset specified between the 2 observations.
 In this example, the Digital Sky Survey (DSS) image was not displayed because the brightness of the target star makes it difficult to see the instrument fields of view.

-Roll dithers are limited by JWST observing constraints to be <14°.
+† Roll dithers are limited by JWST observing constraints to be <14°.
 See the JWST Dithering Overview.

 A NIRCam example

 The example proposal contains 2 targets, BET-PIC (which represents the science target) and ALF-PIC (which represents the PSF reference star).
-In this example, we step up the complexity only slightly from the previous MIRI example by having the sequence contain observations with 2 coronagraphs/filters instead of one.
+In this example, the complexity was stepped up only slightly from the previous MIRI example by having the sequence contain observations with 2 coronagraphs/filters instead of one.
 In this case, all the observations are done at the initial position angle (roll 1) before moving to the offset roll dither position angle (roll 2).
 Of course, a single observation in each setup is used on the PSF reference star, so they are put together at the end of the sequence.
 Hence, this sequence contains a total of 6 observations instead of 3, all of which must be schedulable together in order to be valid.

 The APT GUI for a NIRCam coronagraphic observation.
 This template has blocks for Target Acquisition Parameters, Science Exposures, and PSF Reference Observations selections (similar to the MIRI template) but also has a section for specifying parameters for an optional Astrometric Confirmation Image, if desired.